BIATeam/BIADocs/docs/60-Migration/33-V6 TO Vnext.md

 - LanguageId.Spanish

 ### Bianetconfig Permissions
-Permissions have been moved from bianetconfig.json file to bianetpermissions.json file.
+Permissions will been moved from bianetconfig.json file to bianetpermissions.json file.
 You should have a conflict in the bianetconfig file.
 To resolve it:
-1) Keep your current changes in the permissions part of the bianetconfig
+**Keep your current changes in the permissions part of the bianetconfig** The migration script will move your permissions to the new file automatically.
-2) Cut the array of permissions from the file and past it to replace the array of permissions in bianetpermissions.json
-3) Remove the permissions key from bianetconfig and clean your file.